10 Best Safari Hats For The Bush

 Tilley LTM6 Airflo Hat Safari Hat

 Tilley has long been famed for its sun protection hats.
 They’ve seen the world over and have seen more than a few adventures.
-The Tilley LTM6 Airflo holds its shape, and the material has a stylish look to it.
+The Tilley LTM6 Airflo holds its shape, and the material has a stylish look.
 Tilley is set apart because they guarantee their hats for life against wear and tear.

 Columbia Bora Bora Booney II ($30)